Stuycs-K/project03-final-10-calungsodr-hermanj/DEVLOG.md

 ## JOY HERMAN

 ### 2024-01-06 - Wrote basic makefile
 Spent a rough 30 minutes at home writing the makefile and pushing to my own branch

-### 2024-01-07
+### 2024-01-07 - Host.c: reading from text file
+Spent 40 minutes in class starting to read from file.
+Worked with raechel on modifying headers for organization in the host file.

+Spent 50 minutes at home editing the host file to fit with my function to read and parse the file.